Make an immediate impact in the Allen School's priority areas!

 Every year, hundreds of friends and alumni choose to support the Annual Fund at levels between tens of dollars and thousands of dollars.
 These annual gifts support all of our priority areas.
 As examples, they may provide:

-- "startup packages" that allow us to attract the very finest new faculty and help them launch their careers
+- "Startup packages" that allow us to attract the very finest new faculty and help them launch their careers

-- graduate fellowships that are critically important in the competition to recruit the best students
+- Graduate fellowships that are critically important in the competition to recruit the best students

-- funds for targeted innovations in research or teaching
+- Funds for targeted innovations in research or teaching

 Your gift - at any level - is vital because it immediately addresses our areas of greatest need.

-"Capstone Design Courses" are a hallmark of CSE's undergraduate program.
+"Capstone Design Courses" are a hallmark of the Allen School's undergraduate program.
 In these courses, teams of students tackle complex hardware, software, and embedded system design and implementation projects of their own invention.
 In any particular year, Capstone Design Courses are likely to be offered in topics such as computer animation, embedded system design, digital system design, distributed multi-player video games, and Internet systems.
 Videos of recent Capstone Design Courses may be found here.